IsotopeC/msAI/docs/examples/sampleSets.rst

 Loading
 -------

-# Use the same path to the directory where the msAIr files were saved previously.
+Use the same path to the directory where the msAIr files were saved previously.

 >>> msAIr_dir = "./examples/data/msAIr"
->>> msAIm_dir = "./examples/data/msAIm"

-# Create a `.MSfileSet` from the msAIr files.
+Create a `.MSfileSet` from the msAIr files.
 New mzML files can also be added and used in the same way.

 >>> msAIr_set = msData.MSfileSet(msAIr_dir)
 >>> msAIr_set